Exopy/exopy/docs/source/user_guide/first_steps.rst

 .. note::

-    Ecpy is made out of different plugins providing different capabilities.
+    Exopy is made out of different plugins providing different capabilities.
     To speed up the application start-up, only the needed plugin are actually started when launching it.
 When a new plugin starts, a dialog will show up describing the error(s) if any occurred.
 At any time you can access